• Facebook

 This recipe for one pot Greek meatballs with lemon dill rice includes savory Greek spiced beef meatballs, creamy Arborio rice and vegetables, all cooked together in a single pot!

 Meatballs are great on their own, but they’re even better combined with rice, herbs and fresh veggies.
 This is a meal that the whole family will enjoy.
-Serve as is or with a salad on the side!
+Serve as is or with a chopped Greek salad on the side!

 Greek meatballs baked with rice and vegetables.